stackexpress-shivam/test2/readme.md

 gem install bundler

-Finally, at some point, chances are that you’re going to install some gem requiring Nokogiri which requires additional packages, so let’s install those packages beforehand:
+Finally, at some point, chances are that youï¿½re going to install some gem requiring Nokogiri which requires additional packages, so letï¿½s install those packages beforehand:

 sudo apt-get install libxslt-dev libxml2-dev